How To Make A Product Specification Sheet For Your FBA Product // Step-By-Step Guide

 First, you made the product spec sheet with everything you wanted; then, you made it with everything you needed; now, you must have everything.

-By now, you should have everything already in the product spec sheet and modify it so the factory can make it.
-Then, it would help to polish it so it is clean and readable.
-Keep technical details as is, but for the summaries and other parts, use simple English easily.
+By now, you should have all the necessary information in the product spec sheet and be able to modify it so that the factory can produce it.
+Then, it would be helpful to polish it so that it is clean and readable.
+Keep technical details as they are, but use simple English for the summaries and other parts.
 Remember that almost all the salespeople and engineers are not native English speakers and often will use translation software to read it.

 Frankly, you’ll likely update this several times through the sourcing process.
 It’s not uncommon for us to make multiple revisions until the final manufacturing stage.

-What Format Should A Product Spect Shet Be In?
+What Format Should a Product Sheet Be in?

-Most Product spec sheets are created in Excel or Word, but you should send them to your potential suppliers as a PDF.
-The reason is so the supplier does not alter it, and you can ensure there aren’t any formatting changes when emailed.
-Keep in mind that when you send out a Product spec sheet, it will likely be shared any time by email and printed among staff at the supplier.
+Most Product spec sheets are created in Excel or Word, but it is recommended to send them to your potential suppliers as a PDF.
+The reason is that the supplier does not alter it, so you can ensure there are no formatting changes when emailing.
+Keep in mind that when you send out a product spec sheet, it will likely be shared via email and printed among staff at the supplier at any time.
 Include page numbers, a header or footer with your contact info on every page, and a page number.